 Each year students are set a specific brief focusing on a particular challenge or aspect of the British Land’s work.

-2019/20 students have been asked to consider new materials for architecture.
+2019/20 students were asked to consider new materials for architecture.
 Evaluating a range of materials commonly used in construction, considering their environmental impact, with the goal of speculating on new materials as well as how we can better process and employ existing.

-Each student has taken a different approach, exploring everything from concrete to corn waste, denim to paper.
-They’ve examined how these materials are currently used, processed, recycled or disposed of, and have developed t potential new applications and opportunities.
+Each student took a different approach, exploring everything from concrete to corn waste, denim to paper.
+They examined how these materials are currently used, processed, recycled or disposed of, and developed potential new applications and opportunities.

 Another brief speculated on architectural alternatives for lobby spaces within office buildings in the context of rapidly transforming and evolving conditions of work.
 Students investigated past and current usage of the lobby space, to inform a series of built projects that reimagined a new potential for the lobby.